All Products

 • Backup Cycle: You can specify the days of the week to perform backups.

-• Start Time: You can specify the time of day to perform backups.
+• Backup Start Time: You can specify the time of day to perform backups.

 • Security limit: To ensure data security, set the standard backup frequency to at least twice a week.

-• Provides enhanced protection.
-It shortens the backup cycle, increases backup density, and improves data restoration speed.
+• Provides enhanced protection by shortening the backup interval, increasing backup frequency, and improving data restoration speed.

-• You can choose to perform an enhanced backup every 2, 3, or 4 hours within the last 24 hours.
+• You can choose to perform a backup every 2, 3, or 4 hours within the last 24 hours.

 • Backup retention rules: